-I’m not going to lie to you here.
-The thing that really puts this BLT Layered Salad over the top are the homemade croutons!
-Well, those and the bacon of course!
+I'm not going to lie to you here.
+The thing that really puts this BLT Layered Salad over the top is the homemade croutons!
+Well, that and the bacon, of course!

 If you've never made your own homemade croutons before I urge you to finally give it a go.
 The freshness, flavor, and crunch that a homemade crouton provides are about one million percent better than the prepackaged store-bought variety, and they hardly take any time (or effort) to make.

 I learned a few things while making this BLT Layered Salad that I need to share with you.

 1. A large, clear glass bowl works best for viewing all the layers of bacon, lettuce, tomatoes, croutons, and Parmesan cheese.

 2. A large, clear glass bowl is not the best when it comes to taking pictures due to glare and reflection.
 Drats.

 3. Make sure you prepare double the croutons that you think you'll need because you'll be snacking on them all throughout the salad assembly.